techacharya/Cources/linux/theory/core-concept/fhs.md

 ### /proc
 It is a virtual file-system and contains the **` kernel `** and **` process `** information.
 Generally, automatically generated and populated by the system, on the fly.

+### /lib64
+The 64-bit architectures PPC64, s390x, sparc64 and AMD64 must place 64-bit libraries in **` /lib64 `**.

+### /run
+This directory contains system information data describing the system since it was booted.
+Files under this directory must be cleared at the beginning of the boot process.